-Two central difficulties remain when processing LPT data, stemming from the challenges outlined above.
-One is localization and tracking errors, which directly limit the fidelity of reconstructed velocities; these errors can be compounded by biases inadvertently introduced during track filtering.
-The other is the assumption of ideal tracers, which fails when particles have inertia, creating the additional challenge of jointly inferring particle properties alongside flow fields.
-In other words, the particle--flow coupling must be modeled, and it is not known a priori whether carrier-phase states and particle properties are jointly observable from the track data.
+Two central difficulties remain when processing LPT data, stemming from the challenges introduced above.
+One is localization and tracking errors, which directly limit the fidelity of reconstructed velocities; these errors can be compounded by biases which are inadvertently introduced during track filtering.
+The other is the assumption of ideal tracers, which breaks down when particles have non-negligible inertia, creating the additional challenge of jointly inferring particle properties alongside flow fields.
+In other words, the particle--flow coupling must be modeled to reconstruct the flow, and it is not known a priori whether carrier-phase flow fields and particle properties can be jointly determined from LPT track data.
 A related theoretical question is whether the same framework can also recover the true particle positions from noisy measurements.
 Although this is rarely a primary objective in LPT, since particle positions are merely a means to recover flow fields, successful recovery of the true positions from noisy data would indicate that the governing physics and the measurements jointly constrain the track geometries, highlighting the information content of Lagrangian data in turbulence.
-Addressing these challenges requires a DA framework that treats particle positions as the measured quantity rather than velocities, encodes the coupled carrier-phase and particle-phase dynamics, and operates directly on noisy tracks.
+Addressing these challenges requires a DA framework that treats particle positions as the measured quantity rather than velocities, encodes the coupled carrier-phase and particle-phase dynamics, and operates directly on noisy particle position data.
 The development and demonstration of such a framework is one focus of this work.